RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

-1. You	have	a	new	application	that	is	about	to	be	put	into	production	andused	by	customers.
+### Question # 1 - You	have	a	new	application	that	is	about	to	be	put	into	production	and used	by	customers.
 Management	would	like	to	undertake	an	exhaustive test	of	the	system	by	assessing	the	known	controls	and	configurations	as well	as	reviewing	the	source	code	and	components.
 Which	type	of	testing would	this	represent?
 A.	SAST
 B.	DAST
 C.	Pen
 D.	RASP

 2. An	employee	of	your	company	submitted	a	security	ticket	claiming	that	hewas	able	to	access	areas	of	an	application	by	going	through	certain functions	that	he	should	not	be	able	to.
 What	type	of	security	vulnerability does	this	best	illustrate?
 A.	Missing	function-level	access	control
 B.	Security	misconfiguration